fredericocurti/magneto/README.md

 # 🧲 Magneto
 This is a little utility program to make streaming from magnet links into VLC easier.
 It is composed of **two** parts:
-- **A Windows program** that will intercept the *magneto://* custom app protocol and launch peerflix
+- **A Windows/Mac Desktop Client** that will intercept the *magneto://* custom app protocol and launch peerflix
 - A **Chrome extension** that will add a context menu entry on links to forward a magnet url to the desktop application.

 ## Dependencies